Accio/AMIDD/README.md

 1. Part I: Introduction
     1. Introduction to drug discovery
 1. Part II: Bioinformatics and computational biology
-    1. Biological sequence analysis and phylogeny
+    1. Biological sequence analysis
-    2. Protein structure
-    3. Experiment design, data visualization and result interpretation
-    4. Gene expression
+    1. Next-generation sequencing
+    1. From RNA to antisense oligonucleotides
+    1. Protein: from sequence to structure
-1. Part III: Chemoinformatics and drug design
+1. Part III: Medicinal chemistry and chemoinformatics
-    1. Chemoinformatics for medicinal chemistry
-    2. Target-based drug discovery and computer aided drug design (CADD)
-    3. Phenotypic drug discovery
+    1. Chemical structure representation and search
+    1. Proximity and molecular interactions
+    1. Molecular descriptors and QSAR
-1. Part IV: Mathematical modelling
+1. Part IV: Statistical and mathematical modelling
+    1. Causal analysis and inference
-    1. Computational enzymology
+    1. Computational and translational enzymology
     1. Mechanistic cardiac modelling for drug safety evaluation
     1. Pharmacokinetics/Pharmacodynamics (PK/PD) modelling
-    1. Pharmacometrics in clinical trials
-1. Part V: From candidates to drugs
+1. Part V: From candidates to drugs (and back)
-    1. Imaging
+    1. Emerging biomarkers: imaging and digital biomarker
-    1. Digital biomarker and real-world data
+    1. Clinical trials and pharmacometrics

 ## Acknowledgement